External programs (im_exec)

 Further processing of this field can be done to parse the message into structured data or convert it to a different output format, such as JSON or XML.

-See Parsing and converting log records below for an example and Parsing various log formats in the NXLog User Guide for examples.
+See Parsing and converting log records below and Parsing various log formats in the NXLog User Guide for examples.

 Child process exit handling